opendaylight/integration-packaging/docs/rpms.rst

 Repositories with the -release suffix host official OpenDaylight releases.
 They are updated infrequently to never, and will host their release artifacts forever.
 Release repos are subdivided into two groups based version numbers.
-Repositories with both a major and minor version number (52, 53, 60) are pinned to a specific OpenDaylight release or service release (Boron SR2 5.2.0, Boron SR3 5.3.0, Carbon 6.0.0).
-Repositories with only a major version (5, 6) will always host the latest service release from that major release.
-If a new SR comes out, the repo will get the update (Boron SR4 will replace Boron SR3).
+Repositories with both a major and minor version number (62, 70, 71) are pinned to a specific OpenDaylight release or service release (Carbon SR2 6.2.0, Nitrogen 7.0.0, Nitrogen SR1 7.1.0).
+Repositories with only a major version (6, 7) will always host the latest service release from that major release.
+If a new SR comes out, the repo will get the update (Nitrogen 2 will replace Nitrogen SR1).

-Release repos for the latest Boron and Carbon service releases:
+Release repos for the latest Carbon and Nitrogen service releases:

-- `nfv7-opendaylight-5-release`_
 - `nfv7-opendaylight-6-release`_
+- `nfv7-opendaylight-7-release`_

-Release repos that will permanently host specific Boron and Carbon releases:
+Release repos that will permanently host specific Carbon and Nitrogen releases:

-- `nfv7-opendaylight-50-release`_
-- `nfv7-opendaylight-51-release`_
-- `nfv7-opendaylight-52-release`_
-- `nfv7-opendaylight-53-release`_
 - `nfv7-opendaylight-60-release`_
+- `nfv7-opendaylight-61-release`_
+- `nfv7-opendaylight-62-release`_
+- `nfv7-opendaylight-70-release`_
+- `nfv7-opendaylight-71-release`_

 Repository Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^